rare-potato/chat-soundboard-overlay/README.md

-# twitch-chat-soundboard-overlay
+# Twitch chat soundboard overlay

-Twitch chat soundboard overlay for Pogly
+A widget for [Pogly](https://github.com/PoglyApp/pogly-standalone) that allows Twitch chat to trigger a MP3 sound effect.